planetfederal/workshops/workshops/postgis/source/en/geometries.rst

 .. image:: ./geometries/table01.png
   :class: inline

-Lets have a look at the ``geometry_columns`` table in our database.
+Let's have a look at the ``geometry_columns`` table in our database.
 Paste this command in the Query Tool as before:

 .. code-block:: sql